 Storebrand conducts extensive sustainability analyses of the companies we consider investing in.
 This requires that we provide regular information to various stakeholders through for example reporting, website etc. We are a member of The Institutional Investors Group on Climate Change (IIGCC)- a forum for collaboration on climate change for investors to encourage public policies, investment practices, and corporate behavior that address long-term risks and opportunities associated with climate change.
 IIGCC develops and publishes Investor guides aimed at creating greater understanding of the risks and opportunities posed by climate change and policies.
 In addition to these management methods, we are actively working with other investors under PRI and Climate Action 100+.
-Example: Storebrand has also taken a clear stand on coal and worked to reduce its coal exposure since 2013 and launched an Exit Strategy which we were nominated as top three under the Green Tech Awards in 2018. .
+Example: Storebrand has also taken a clear stand on coal and worked to reduce its coal exposure since 2013 and launched an Exit Strategy which we were nominated as top three under the Green Tech Awards in 2018.
 In 2018, Storebrand Asset Management participated in UNEP FI's TCFD Investment Investor Group, analyzing our investment portfolio in order to calculate figures on "assets at risk" from climate related risk factors.
-In 2019, all SPPs (Storebrands Swedish arm) funds were made fossil free, meaning that we now have 277 billion NOK of our 831 billion NOK AUM in fossil free products.
+In 2019, all SPPs (Storebrands Swedish arm) funds were made fossil free, meaning that we now have 379,2 billion NOK of our 962 billion NOK AUM in fossil free products.
 Last year, Storebrand was one of the 12 founding members of the Net Zero Asset Owner Alliance (NZAOA), and commit ourselves to having a carbon-neutral investment portfolio by 2050.
-See more on their website about this: https://www.unepfi.org / net-null-alliance / A number of employees are the main cost driver for Storebrand to manage this risk.
-The associated cost of management is therefore estimated to 12 million NOK as calculated from 24 FTE's (24500000=12 mill NOK).
+As part of our commitment to the NZAOA, in 2020 we set an intermediate target to In line with the IPCC's 1.5°C scenarios and commitments communicated through Storebrand's climate strategy and the Net Zero Asset Owner Alliance (NZAOA), we aim to reduce the carbon footprint46) in the Storebrand Group's total equities, corporate bond, and real estate investments by at least 32 per cent by 2025 with the base year in 2018.
+A number of employees are the main cost driver for Storebrand to ma